Roy-lab/graph-representation-learning/README.md

 `-step_size lr (line 119)`: step size in gradient descent \
 `-epoch (line 143)`: number of iterations in gradient descent step (default setting is 50)

 Note: The Graphsage.py script is written for generating embeddings on 55 cell-type specific networks.
-You have modified the input path and output path in the Python script to retrieve the desired network datasets.
+You have to modify the input path and output path in the Python script to retrieve the desired network datasets.

 ### VGAE
 *Inputs*